-Interest rate forecast: when will rates go up in Australia?
+Interest rate forecast 2026: when will rates go up in Australia?

-The RBA took the big four banks by surprise in July by holding the cash rate steady – economists have now predicted what could happen with rates from here.
+The RBA held the cash rate in December, in line with the predictions of the big four banks – economists have now predicted what could happen with rates from here.

-The RBA took the big four banks by surprise in July by holding the cash rate steady – economists have now predicted what could happen with rates from here.
+The RBA held the cash rate in December, in line with the predictions of the big four banks – economists have now predicted what could happen with rates from here.

 What do the major banks say about future cash rate hikes?